moxie-coder/moxie-coder/README.md

 ### Hi there 👋

 I'm Moxie, welcome to my github!
-Note that this is isn't an offical ahegaokami account, nor am I associated with them.
+Note that this is isn't an offical nomnomnami account, nor am I associated with them.

 - 🌱 I’m currently learning `Haxe, C#, JS (Javascript), Java, and Python`
 - 📫 How to reach me: MemeHoovy#0001 (on discord)